Socialsuite

 Socialsuite had a problem: their website didn't match their market position.

-As a platform serving both Fortune 500 companies and leading nonprofits, they needed a digital presence that could speak credibly to both.
+As a platform serving both Fortune 500 companies and leading nonprofits, they needed a brand presence that could speak credibly to both.
 Instead, they had outdated visuals, a confusing user experience, and a homepage conversion rate of just 2.15%.
+The goal was ambitious: double conversions to 4.5% — without sacrificing lead quality.

 Visual Identity Disconnect